jchrisfarris/antiope-local/README.md

 # antiope-local - Sample Antiope Local Repo

 ## What this repo is
-This repository is intended to host the configuration files and customizations to [Antiope](https://github.com/jchrisfarris/antiope).
+This repository is intended to host the configuration files and customization to [Antiope](https://github.com/jchrisfarris/antiope).

 **Please do not fork this repository!!!** Instead clone this repository and run the [convert-to-private-repo.sh](https://github.com/jchrisfarris/antiope-local/blob/main/scripts/convert-to-private-repo.sh) script.